Department Chair Resources

 - Encourage faculty to share resources related to teaching strategies, successes and resources.

-- Consider developing a system for faculty colleagues to observe one another's teaching (perhaps reciprocally), with the goal of improvement rather than judgment.
+- Consider implementing a peer observation system among faculty colleagues to observe one another's teaching (perhaps reciprocally), with the goal of improvement rather than judgment.

 - Have at least two department meetings each year to discuss aspects of teaching